-- Borrower buying for parent who is unable to work or does not have sufficient income to qualify; or - Borrower buying for their adult child who is physically handicapped or developmentally disabled and the child is unable to work or does not have sufficient income to qualify. - Note: Kiddie condominiums are an ineligible property type; refer to Section 3.6.2 for additional details.
+- Borrower buying for parent who is unable to work or does not have sufficient income to qualify; or - Borrower buying for their adult child who is disabled and the child is unable to work or does not have sufficient income to qualify.

+Note: Kiddie condominiums are an ineligible property type; refer to Section 3.6.2 for additional details.